beatburger/jktest/_bots/chainer.md

 # Abilities

-- Ground Slam
+- **Ground Slam**: Strikes the ground creating a shockwave that damages nearby enemies

 	`100% Attack, AS: 0.9s, Range: 2`

-	Strikes the ground creating a shockwave that damages nearby enemies

 - Chain